AmosNimos/Xstaller/README.md

 > For more information on a command simply use the __man__ command followed by the name of the command in question, it will display a __manual__ of said command if it recognise it.

-This repository is supose to have all the information needed to configure a new coputer to my personal all from the terminal.
+This repository is supose to have all the information needed to configure a new coputer to my personal preference.

 # Install my bashrc
 ~~~